 Most people have the luxury of choosing whether or not to work out if their day was especially brutal.
 The problem is, if most of your days are like mine, it’s easy for you to fall out of the exercise habit altogether.
 With some forethought and pre-planning, however, you can make sure that you’ll feel good enough to work out and that your body is up to the challenge.

 The majority of the planning you need to do is to look ahead at what tomorrow will be like.
-An example from my life looks like this: I will be pouring a driveway and stamping it during the hottest part of the day and will be scheduled to teach a class later that night.
-That means going to bed early enough to get at least 8 hours of sleep, eating a breakfast that includes carbs and protein, making sure I make time for lunch, bringing a supply of water with me for the long, hot day, and grabbing a snack of saltine crackers to help replenish the sodium in my body that I will most certainly be sweating out.
-That grueling day actually happened, but I made it through and you can, too, if you prepare yourself ahead of time.
+An example from my life looks like this: I will be pouring a driveway and stamping it during the hottest part of the day and will be scheduled for personal training sessions later that night.
+That means going to bed early enough to get at least 8 hours of sleep, eating a breakfast that includes carbs and protein, making sure I make time for lunch, bringing a supply of water with me for the long, hot day, and grabbing a snack of saltine crackers or dry roasted, salted nuts to help replenish the sodium in my body that I will most certainly be sweating out.
+That kind of grueling day actually happens for me all the time, but I make it through and you can, too, if you prepare yourself in advance

 Are You Tired, or Just Feeling Lazy?